Here with Support ~ helping you cope with life’s challenges

 Camp Blue Skies welcomes children and teens, ages 7 through 17 in Western New York, who have experienced the death of a loved one, at least three months prior to the beginning of camp.

 Highlights of the weekend include: team-building and adventure activities, art and music experiences, bonfires, and much more.
 Campers will leave with new supports, treasured resources, and most importantly, cherished memories of friendship and tribute to their loved one.
+Click here for registration and other forms.

 When: August 25 - 27, 2017